 We encourage any prospective boarding family to visit and for the child to enjoy a taster of boarding ahead of admission.

-Choir House, home to the 22 boy choristers, is situated in Alan de Walsingham’s House, which is near the east end of Ely Cathedral and dates from the 14th century.
-The facilities are tailor-made for choristers, including a suite of practice rooms and dedicated spaces to play after a busy day’s work at school.
-The House and garden provide a friendly atmosphere where the boys have a chance to relax during their precious free time.
+Walsingham House is home to boys aged 8 to 13, some of whom are Cathedral Choristers.
+Named after Alan de Walsingham, the house is near the east end of Ely Cathedral and dates from the 14th century.
+The facilities include taylor-made practice rooms for all musicians and dedicated spaces to play after a busy day’s work at school.
+The House and garden provide a friendly atmosphere where the boys have a chance to relax.

-The Houseparents and their children live in the same building and there is also a resident full-time matron.
+The Houseparents and their children live in the same building, as well as a resident full-time Matron.
 The Houseparents and tutors take the boys on exciting visits during the choir’s special out-of-term-time stay-overs.
 The team also supports the choristers in their essential instrumental practice and theory.

 Many of our youngest boy and girl boarders tell us that coming to Priory House made them feel like they had arrived at Hogwarts!
 It is hard to deny the magic of the House, with its twisting staircases, painted ceilings, vaulted undercroft, magnificent fireplaces and wooden panelling, but the entirely modern approach means that Priory boarders have a very special experience.